 Prevalence and Concentration of Antimicrobial Resistance Genes in Children Under 5 Years of Age Living in Maputo, Mozambique

-During the first year of my MPH Epidemiology program at the Rollins School of Public Health, I had the opportunity to work as a research assistant at the Georgia Institute of Technology for Drs.
+During my first year of the MPH Epidemiology program at the Rollins School of Public Health, I had the opportunity to work as a research assistant at the Georgia Institute of Technology for Drs.
 Joe Brown and David Berendes.
 Our project focused on prevalence and concentration of antimicrobial resistance genes in children under 5 years of age living in Maputo, Mozambique as well as the role of infrastructure and environmental conditions in antimicrobial resistance.
-My main responsibility in this project was to conduct droplet digital polymerase chain reaction (PCR) on stool specimens for six gene targets of public health relevance.
+My main responsibility in this project was to conduct droplet digital polymerase chain reaction (ddPCR) on stool specimens for six gene targets of public health relevance.

 During this time, I was also able to expand my oral and written communication skills through presentations at group meetings and writing abstracts.
-I will be continued my role at Georgia Tech through the summer, and will presented our research group’s work at various CDC sponsored events: Water Microbiology Conference (oral presentation) at University of North Carolina-Chapel Hill in May 2018, American Society for Microbiology’s Microbe conference (oral and poster presentations) in Atlanta in June 2018, and the International Conference on Emerging Infectious Diseases (oral presentation) in Atlanta in August 2018.
+I will be continuing my role at Georgia Tech through the summer, and will present our research group’s work at a CDC-sponsored side event of the Water Microbiology Conference (oral presentation) at University of North Carolina-Chapel Hill in May 2018, American Society for Microbiology’s Microbe conference (oral and poster presentations) in Atlanta in June 2018, and the International Conference on Emerging Infectious Diseases (oral presentation) in Atlanta in August 2018.
 I am also using these data for my MPH thesis.

 Maternal Occupational Exposure and Chromosome 21 Nondisjunction